The Screwfly Solution (Masters of Horror): Plot

 When a virus overcomes the male population of the world and turns them into murderous psychopaths, a mother and daughter escape across a country where their safety is in question.

-Over the summer, a series of femicides break out all over the world, which comes to the notice of Anne Alstein (Kerry Norton), whose husband Alan (Jason Priestley) is working alongside Barney (Elliott Gould) on the solution to an insect problem in the rain forest.
+Over the summer, a rash of femicides break out all over the world, which comes to the notice of Anne Alstein (Kerry Norton), whose husband Alan (Jason Priestley) is working alongside Barney (Elliott Gould) on the solution to an insect problem in the rain forest.
 The two have a daughter, Amy (Brenna O'Brien).
-Their friend in epidemiologist Bella Sartiano (Linda Darlow) leaves for Jacksonville, Florida, where a large group of femicides took place.
+Their friend, epidemiologist Bella Sartiano (Linda Darlow), leaves for Jacksonville, Florida, where a large amount of femicides took place.
 She interviews an infected U.S. Army soldier, Private William Holicky (Steve Lawlor), who savagely murdered a stripper at a club.
 The aggression is linked to sexual arousal, and many of the infected men use extremist religious rhetoric to justify the murders.
-Bella discovers that tens of thousands of similar murders are happening elsewhere in the world, but is attacked and killed by the infected mayor.
+Bella discovers that tens of thousands of similar murders are happening elsewhere in the world before being attacked and killed by the infected mayor.

 Before her death, Bella informed Barney of the epidemic as they were coordinating matching findings.
-Barney and Alan head to Washington D.C. to brief a panel of high-ranking officials on whether the cause of the condition is natural or bioterrorism.
-The only way to avoid it is chemical castration, with the alternative being actual castration.
+Barney and Alan head to Washington D.C. to brief a panel of high-ranking officials on whether the cause of the condition is natural or bioterrorism, concluding that the only way to prevent it is through either chemical castration or surgical castration.
 The reception is skeptical and indignant; the US Army General on the panel bluntly declares he will oppose this drastic solution, thereby ensuring his troops will turn on female personnel and civilians once they become infected.
-Barney takes the shot but Alan refuses, stating he'll be fine with pills, until he begins to have dreams of killing Anne.
+Barney takes the shot, but Alan refuses, stating he'll be fine with pills, until he begins to have dreams of killing Anne.
 On the plane ride home, Alan witnesses two murders and realizes that every man on the plane is infected, himself included.
-He calls his wife and daughter to say goodbye, telling them that he won't be himself by the time he gets in their physical proximity.
+He calls his wife and daughter to say goodbye, telling them that he won't be himself by the time he gets back to them.